 “Pure orange juice in this house!
 That and Vicks on the feet with socks to bed to sweat the cold out!” – Amy Green, The Smallest Of Things.

 “A hot cup of honey, lemon and fresh ginger a day throughout the colder months really helps keep colds at bay for me.
 If you have the time, steeping lemon chunks and fresh ginger in a pot of honey for a few weeks makes an effective concoction!” – Sophia Ford, Tattooed Tealady

 “Wash your hands!
 All the time.
 Touching things and then touching your face, eyes, nose, mouth, is the fastest way to get a cold.
 Wash wash wash.
 And carry hand sanitiser.” – Naomi Perilli, Tattooed Mummy

 “I’ll have honey and lemon with an actual tea bag (no milk!)!
 It gives you a bit of energy as the tea has a slow caffeine release to help you power through when you have things to do!
 Also hot steamy showers or if I’m feeling up to it, a microwavable curry.
 The steam or spice clears your nose and helps you blow it if its especially stuffed!
 Also avoid dairy as much as possible, it sticks in your pipes and increases phlegm!” – Abigail Glover, Mermaid Mischief

 “Hot toddies – I’ve had them for colds since being a child.
-Hot water, honey, sugar, slice of lemon then a couple of shots of whiskey (obviously I didn’t have that as a child).
-Drink it as hot as you can.” -Chermaine Susan Samphire, Chammy In Real Life – the real life ramblings of me.
+Hot water, honey, sugar, a slice of lemon then a couple of shots of whiskey (obviously I didn’t have that as a child).
+Drink it as hot as you can.” -Chermaine Susan Samphire, Chammy In Real Life – the real-life ramblings of me.

 What are your top tips for avoiding colds and flu?